-Row 33: skip first hdc of petal and FPsc around next 4 dc stitches, *skip 2 hdc, FPsc around next 4 dc stitches* repeat * to * 6 more times.
-When you get to the back of the bonnet sl st across it.
-Skip first hdc of side petal from row 32 and FPsc around next 4 dc stitches,; repeat * to* 7 more times, ch 3 (counts as a dc).
+Row 33: skip first hdc of petal and FPsc around next 4 dc sts, *skip 2 hdc, FPsc around next 4 dc sts* repeat * to * 6 more times.
+When you get to the back of the bonnet sl st across it, skip first hdc of side petal from row 32, FPsc around next 4 dc sts; repeat * to* 7 more times, ch 3 (counts as a dc).
 (64 FPsc)

 Continue working this next section down the front edge of the bonnet, working in the V-stitches in row 29.
 You will need to have a total of 31 V-stitches when you finish this section.
 I’ve given you approximate stitch locations for working the first V-stitch, and last 2 V-stitches.
 It is important that you have 2 V-stitches after working the stitches across row 29.
 Your second V-stitch of this row should be in the first hdc of row 29.

 Row 34: V-stitch in side of hdc from petal in row 32, skip to first hdc from row 29 and work a V-stitch, *sk 3 sts, V-stitch in next; repeat from * 28 more times, placing final V-stitch in side of hdc of petal from row 32, dc in side of FPsc from row 33, ch 1, turn.
 (31 V-stitches)

 Row 35: (hdc, 4 dc, hdc) in first ch-1 sp (this is the V-stitch you just made), sl st between first and second V-stitch, *(hdc, 4 dc, hdc) in next ch-1 space, sl st between V-stitches; repeat from * 29 more times for a total of 31 petals, ch 2, turn.
 (31 petals)